-There is one daily train from London to Amsterdam.
-Traveling by train from London to Amsterdam usually takes around 4 hours and 4 minutes, but the fastest Eurostar train can make the trip in 3 hours and 55.2 minutes.
+There are 4 daily trains from London to Amsterdam.
+Traveling by train from London to Amsterdam usually takes around 4 hours and 4 minutes, but the fastest Eurostar train can make the trip in 3 hours and 58 minutes.

 |Distance||222 mi (357 km)|

 |Fastest train||3h 58m|

 |Trains per day||4|

 Price trends for trains from London to Amsterdam